 - consent that the above is provided as part of the application

 - to make a declaration affirming the legitimacy of your application.
-More details on the declaration for the wage subsidy can be found here, and details on the leave subsidy can be found here.
+More details on the declaration for the wage subsidy can be found here.

 The requirement to obtain consent from all employees is a major practical impediment for large employers and not realistic in the current environment.
-We hope that the Government addresses this in the coming days.
+Furthermore, this requirement continues to be included in the latest updates (as at 28 March 2020) despite the Privacy Commissioner’s advice as at 26 March 2020 that consent was unnecessary.

 Tax treatment of wage subsidies